-The Group operates in the following regions via its subsidiaries in Europe (the Netherlands, Romania), the Americas (the United States of America) and Asia (Singapore and Hong Kong).
+The Group operates in the following regions via its subsidiaries and branches in Europe (the Netherlands, United Kingdom, Italy and Romania), the Americas (the United States of America) and Asia (Singapore and Hong Kong).

 The Group's trading assets and liabilities attributable to each segment are reported to management on the basis of net liquidity.
 Consequently, the reported total assets in each segment are net of the segment's financial liabilities held for trading and trading payables.